aidenlangley/nedots.rs/README.md

 - I'd avoid running this as `root`.
 I need to ensure that file operations are carried out by the correct user.

+## Features

+- Manages files & directories recursively.
+- XDG friendly!
+- (TODO) Can also handle files outside of your `$HOME` directory.
+- Can backup dotfiles for you.
+- Safely trashes files when cleaning instead of outright deleting your files.
+- One command will check all of your configuration files, check them into your git repository, and push it to remote.
+- Also supports git submodules - tell `nedots` where to find your git repo, and it will jump in to that directory, commit your latest changes and push them to remote, before pulling them back down into your `dots` directory so that the latest changes are reflected in your `nedots` git repo.

 ## `nedots.yml`

 You can find the configuration file @ `$XDG_CONFIG_HOME/nedots/nedots.yml`.
 If